 - 11. A discussion of all possible permanency plans and the relative(s)' attitude(s) toward possible outcomes and their willingness to cooperate in achieving a permanent family for the child, including the relative(s)' degree of interest as a potential permanent family. - C. The social worker shall note consideration of any relative, and the conclusions, in the case narrative.
 The worker documents the reason a relative(s) is not being further considered as a placement resource at that time.
-If the worker completes a home study document, he/she will reference it in the narrative. - 5232 Maintenance Funding - A. Many relatives are eligible for Aid to Families with Dependent Children (AFDC) payment on behalf of the child as a relative of specified degree.
-WAC 388-24-125(1)(a) lists these relatives and includes those relatives identified in section 5230(A) above with the exclusion of "step" relatives and "extended family members" as defined by tribal law or custom that are not included in section 5230(A)(1) or (2). - B. Relatives who are not of the specified degree, as defined in WAC 388-24-125, are eligible for state-funded foster care, provided they are licensed as foster family homes.
-Examples are a second cousin of the child, a parent's partner, or the partner's relative.
+If the worker completes a home study document, he/she will reference it in the narrative.

+5232 Maintenance Funding

+A. Many relatives are eligible for Temporary Assistance to Needy Families (TANF) payment on behalf of the child as a relative of specified degree.
+WAC 388-24-125(1)(a) lists these relatives and includes those relatives identified in section 5230(A) above with the exclusion of "step" relatives and "extended family members" as defined by tribal law or custom that are not included in section 5230(A)(1) or (2).
+The licensed relative care giver may select foster care or TANF payments in behalf of the child in care.